ruuddrummen/react-signal-forms/README.md

 ## Plugins

-All form features other than value handling - e.g. validation and applicability rules - are implemented as plugins.
-The goal behind this idea is to make the form implementation both scalable and extensible.
-In most simpler cases though, the native plugins should be enough to get you going.
+All form features other than the core - e.g. validation and applicability rules - are implemented as plugins.
+The goal behind this concept is to make the form implementation both scalable and extensible.
+In most simpler cases, the native plugins should be enough to get you going.
+If necessary though, plugins can be added or replaced to fulfill on specialized requirements.

 If you have specific needs for solving more irregular or complex scenarios, you have some options: